City-of-Helsinki/hel-fi-drupal-grants/e2e/README.md

   - Filling in a profile form with data that is specific for that role.
   - Verifying the data.
 - Filling a profile form with missing/wrong data and verifying the printed error messages.
+- Editing an existing profile, which consists of:
+  - Logging in and selecting a role.
+  - Changing profile fields, saving the form and verifying the changed data.
+  - Reverting the changes, saving the form and verifying the reverted data.
+- The profile edit tests follow the naming convention `{user_role}_edit.ts`, and their data is located in `/e2e/utils/data/profile_edit_data.ts`.

 ### Smoke tests
 - Smoke test have been implemented to lightly test the general site.
 These tests mainly check that certain components exist on various pages.